Glen Helen Nature Preserve

 - Talus Trail: Climbing out of the gorge carved by Yellow Springs Creek, this trail runs along the top of the rim.
 This is a favored trail in late autumn, where the evening sun illuminates the golden leaves.

 - Glen Helen Covered Bridge: Henry Hebble built this bridge in 1886.
-In 1975 the bridge was moved to Glen Helen Nature Preserve over Yellow Springs Creek.
+In 1975 the bridge was moved to Glen Helen Nature Preserve over the Yellow Springs Creek.

 Glen Helen and Yellow Springs Art Prints